Optimizing for User Intent with content-tuning7 min well spent

 - Select a page

 - Expand content on that page for these queries

-You can scale this process with the GSC API (let me know if I should write a step-by-step tutorial).
+You can scale this process with the GSC API.

 When tuning content, compare your content with the top results.
 Reverse engineer how they satisfy the user intent for the variation.
 Often, it’s just a definition or explanation, but it makes a big difference.